konfuzio-ai/konfuzio-sdk/docs/sdk/tutorials/file_splitting/index.md

 ### Overview

-You can train your own File Splitting AI on the data from any Project of your choice.
+You can train your own File Splitting AI on the data from any Project of your choice ([data preparation tutorial here](tutorials.html#tutorials.html#prepare-the-data-for-training-and-testing-the-ai)).
+Note that Pages in all the Documents used for training and testing have to be ordered correctly – that is to say, not mixed up in order.
+The ground-truth first Page of each Document should go first in the file, ground-truth second Page goes second and so on.
+This is needed because the Splitting AI operates on the idea that the splitting points in a stream of Pages are the starting Pages of each Sub-Document in the stream.

 For that purpose, there are several tools in the SDK that enable processing Documents that consist of multiple files and propose splitting them into the Sub-Documents accordingly:

 - A Context Aware File Splitting Model uses a simple hands-on logic based on scanning Category's Documents and finding